hei-school/cc-d2-my-rice-cooker-MiRandria/README.md

 ## Overview

-This is a simple rice cooker application written in C#, Ruby, C and Typescript.
+This is a simple rice cooker application written in C#, Ruby, python and Typescript.
 It provides basic functionalities for cooking rice, including monitoring for overheating during the cooking process and ensuring the quality of the rice meets specified criteria.

 ## Functionalities: